decentralized-identity/bbs-signature/draft-bbs-signatures.md

 #### Message Generators

-Following the procedure defined in (#creategenerators) with an input seed value of
+Following the procedure defined in (#generator-point-computation) with an input seed value of

 ```
 BBS_BLS12381G1_XOF:SHAKE-256_SSWU_RO_MESSAGE_GENERATOR_SEED